KEGarciaLab/aMSM_AD/README.md

 <a name="qc_all"></a>
 ### `qc_all`
 ---
-Runs the `generate_ac_image` command on all time point pairs in a given directory
+Runs the `generate_qc_image` command on all time point pairs in a given directory
 #### Arguments
 ##### Required:
 * `--dataset` The path to directory containing both subject time points
 * `--output` The folder to place the QC images in
 ##### Optional:
-* `alphanumeric_timepoints` Include this flag if your time points use letters and numbers.
+* `--alphanumeric_timepoints` Include this flag if your time points use letters and numbers.
 Defaults to false
-* `time_point_number_start_character` The character where the numbers begin if using alphanumric time points.
+* `--time_point_number_start_character` The character where the numbers begin if using alphanumric time points.
 0 indexed, defaults to None
-* `starting_time` Use this option if your baseline time point uses a different naming scheme than the other time points.
+* `--starting_time` Use this option if your baseline time point uses a different naming scheme than the other time points.
 Defaults to None

 <a name="generate-post-processing-image"></a>
 ### `generate_post_processing_image`